Imagine you’re visiting a new country, and you have a tour guide to show you around for the duration of your trip.

 6 of the best SaaS onboarding emails to include

 Onboarding emails are most effective when they’re personalized to your audience and segmented by user personas and the actions of recipients.
 However, you don’t need to reinvent the wheel to create a sequence.

-You can start by building your onboarding email sequence around these six essential types of messages.
+You can start by building your sequence around these six essential onboarding email examples.